social-native/elastic-composer/README.md

 -   `range`: Filter records by specifying a LT (<), LTE(<=), GT(>), GTE(>=) range
 -   `boolean`: Filter records that have a value of either `true` or `false`
+-   `exists`: Filter records that have any value for a field
+-   `multiselect`: Filter records that have fields matching certain values (includes or excludes)

 The currently available suggestions are: